 This is a collaborative post.

-I’ve used a personal trainer myself and I have to say I absolutely love working with him.
+I’ve used a personal trainer myself and I have to say I absolutely loved working with him.
 It can take time to find the right fit, but once you do, it can yield fantastic results.
 I really should get back into it soon!

 They might give you some tough challenges to face but at the end of the day, they often know what’s best for you and the goals you want to achieve.
-With that in mind, here are 4 reasons you might want to consider hiring a personal trainer:
+With that in mind, here are 4 reasons you might want to consider hiring a personal trainer.

-When you first meet your personal trainer, they will help you set some goals and targets.
+When you first meet your personal trainer, they will help you set some personal goals and targets.
 This is really useful, especially if you only have a vague idea in mind of what you actually want from your sessions.
-They will talk to you about the exercise you’re currently doing as well as where you want to be in a couple of months time.
+They will talk to you about the exercise you’re currently doing as well as where you want to be in a couple of months’ time.

 For me, this is one of the best reasons to hire a personal trainer.
 My bad habits needed shaking up, fast.